Non-onsite symmetry breaking: topological phase coexistence and criticality: Non-onsite symmetry breaking in 1d

 One question immediately arises: does there exist a gapped, local, $U_{\text{CZ}}$-symmetric Hamiltonian with the trivial/non-trivial SPT coexistence to manifest the spontaneous $U_{\text{CZ}}$ symmetric breaking?
 Notably, we construct such a Hamiltonian \footnote{Using the framework of MPS (matrix product state), Ref.\cite{stephen2024preparing} derived an alternative gapped parent non-onsite symmetric Hamiltonian with the two-fold degenerate ground states $\ket{+}^{\otimes N}$ and $\ket{\text{cluster}}$.
-The Hamiltonian reads $H= \sum_i h_i+ U_{\text{CZ}}h_iU_{\text{CZ}} $ with $h_i= (3-X_i ) (1-Z_{i-1}X_iZ_{i+1}) - (1+X_i) (X_{i-1}X_{i+1}+Y_{i-1}Y_{i+1})$.} by drawing inspiration from the O’Brien-Fendley Hamiltonian \cite{o2018lattice}, which exhibits an order-disorder coexistence and spontaneous breaking of Kramer-Wannier duality symmetry \cite{shao_2024_LSM}.
+The Hamiltonian reads $H= \sum_i h_i+ U_{\text{CZ}}h_iU_{\text{CZ}} $ with $h_i= (3-X_i ) (1-Z_{i-1}X_iZ_{i+1}) - (1+X_i) (X_{i-1}X_{i+1}+Y_{i-1}Y_{i+1})$.
+A major distinction between the two constructions is that our construction can be easily generalized to construct a parent Hamiltonian that exhibits the coexistence between any two Pauli stabilizer states in arbitrary spatial dimensions.} by drawing inspiration from the O’Brien-Fendley Hamiltonian \cite{o2018lattice}, which exhibits an order-disorder coexistence and spontaneous breaking of Kramer-Wannier duality symmetry \cite{shao_2024_LSM}.
 Our Hamiltonian reads

 This Hamiltonian is frustration-free, and every local term annihilates both $\ket{+}^{\otimes N}$ and $\ket{\text{cluster}}$, so both of them are the ground states of $H$.
 Using the technique of Ref.\cite{duality_Huang_2024}, we analytically prove that these two states are the only ground states and there exists a finite energy gap in the thermodynamic limit (see Appendix.\ref{appendix: proof of GSD}, \ref{appendix:gap}).
-Later on, we will discuss the stability of the non-onsite symmetry breaking under symmetric perturbations, but for now, we focus on the physics of this specific Hamiltonian and its ground states.

 The two-fold degeneracy allows us to define a long-range entangled ground state $\ket{\psi} \propto \ket{+}^{\otimes N }+ \ket{\text{cluster}}$ \footnote{This state has first appeared in Ref.\cite{stephen2024preparing,stephen2024many}, but the physics was not explored in details.}. $\ket{\psi}$ cannot be connected to a product state using finite-depth unitary circuits or constant-time adiabatic Hamiltonian evolution.
 To see this, one notices that there exists another state $\ket{\psi_-} \propto\ket{+}^{\otimes N } - \ket{\text{cluster}}$, which is locally indistinguishable from $\ket{\psi}$ (see Appendix.\ref{sec:local indistinguishability} for proof).
 It follows that both of them cannot be connected to a product state via local unitary circuits, based on the Lieb-Robinson bound \cite{lieb1972finite,hastings_lrbound_2006}.